codemirror/website/site/examples/lang-package/index.md

 in its output to use it for editing.
-Next we wrap that in a [`Language`](##language.Language) instance, which wraps a parser and adds a language-specific [facet](##state.Facet) that can be used by external code to attach additional language-wide metadata.
+Next we wrap that in a [`Language`](##language.Language) instance, which wraps a parser and adds a language-specific [facet](##state.Facet) that can be used by external code to register language-specific metadata.

 !language